zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 This inherently makes it less predicable.
 This is because unlike coffee that might take between 30 seconds to 1 minute and 30 seconds which makes it 1 minute average.
 Based on above graph ~25% of knowledge work gets delivered in 2.5 days, ~50%  7 days, ~75% 10 days and last 25% 15 days.
 So it seems that craft work can't be standardised in to **average** unit of time like standard work can be which means vanilla Little's Law can't be used.
 Given all of this, how is it possible to make craft work in software engineering more predictable, that is what we are going to explore next.

-## Knowledge work is systemic
+## Knowledge work in the team setting
 Knowledge workers typically work together to produce some value.
-The moment team is formed dynamics change, and I don't mean this from personality point of view but from work relay point of view.
+The moment team is formed dynamics change, and I don't mean this from personality point of view but from work **relay** point of view.

 ### Your individual work

-Three factors that make up your individual work:
+Three factors that make up your **individual** work:
 * Wait Time - This is when you are waiting around for some knowledge that you don’t have, decisions that you can’t make and finally you are waiting around for someone else to complete some work before you can start yours.
 * Disruption Time - This is when you have to expedite some work, rework some work, corporate interruptions and mental health impact.
 * Task Time - Finally, this is the actual work that you are doing, pure sitting down and getting things done.